 Cooling fan always running

-This step-by-step repair guide walks you through fixing cooling fan always running on your Bosch HII8057U (Induction Range).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll walk you through the steps to fix the cooling fan always running issue on your Bosch HII8057U (Induction Range).
+With the right tools and parts, you can typically handle this repair in 1–2 hours, saving yourself a costly service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.